PrayujaTeli/Blog/Conjunctionclause.md

 ### Clause:<br/>

-a unit of grammatical organization next below the sentence in rank and in traditional grammar said to consist of a subject and predicate.<br/>
+A unit of grammatical organization next below the sentence in rank and in traditional grammar said to consist of a subject and predicate.<br/>

 Example:<br/>
 1. He must stop laughing. - Standard declarative SV-clause (verb second order)<br/>